DumbbAlgo/OctiPy/README.md

 ### OctiPy

 This Project uses Abstract Syntax Trees to find possible optimizations in a python program.

+### Optimizations

 Given the path for the python file it gives the following optimizations:

 1. Loops without an list type operation.
 2. Finds redundant functions